manikandan-a-k/to-do-list/README.md

 - **CSS3:** Styling and layout of the To-Do List.
 - **JavaScript:** Task management, including adding, editing, deleting tasks, and handling LocalStorage for persistence.

-How It Works :
+## How It Works :
-Adding Tasks: Enter a task in the input field and click the "Add" button.
+-**Adding Tasks:** Enter a task in the input field and click the "Add" button.
 The task will appear in the list.
-Editing Tasks: Click the "Edit" button next to any task.
+-**Editing Tasks:** Click the "Edit" button next to any task.
 A prompt will appear allowing you to modify the task text.
-Deleting Tasks: To remove a task, click the "Delete" button next to it.
+-**Deleting Tasks:** To remove a task, click the "Delete" button next to it.
-Marking as Complete: Click the checkbox next to a task to mark it as complete.
+-**Marking as Complete:** Click the checkbox next to a task to mark it as complete.
 Completed tasks are visually differentiated with a line-through effect.
-Persistent Tasks: Tasks are saved to LocalStorage.
+-**Persistent Tasks:** Tasks are saved to LocalStorage.
 Reloading the page will still display all previously added tasks